Kalakand With Condensed Milk

 • Dried fruits such as dates raisins, figs, or cranberries (if you’re feeling particularly eclectic)

-1. Can I use store-bought paneer or ricotta cheese?
-If you are using store-bought paneer, then grate it fine.
+Yes, if you are using store-bought paneer, finely grate it.
 Using store-bought paneer that is dry and not so delicate can make the kalakand tough or rubbery.
-You could mix a couple of tablespoons of warm milk to the finely grated paneer (let it rest for 15 minutes) and use this mixture instead of the homemade paneer.
-Use whole or full cream ricotta, if you cannot find paneer.
+You could mix a couple of tablespoons of warm milk with the finely grated paneer (let it rest for 15 minutes) and use this mixture instead of the homemade paneer.
+You can also substitute fresh paneer with full-fat ricotta.

 2. How to make homemade paneer?
-Homemade paneer with a little whey is perfect for making Kalakand.

-3. How to make condensed milk at home?
-Reduce the whole milk to almost one-third the quantity, add 1/4 to 1/2 cup sugar by stirring continuously and turn off the heat when the milk is reduced to one-third.
+Reduce the whole milk to almost one-third the quantity, add 1/4 to 1/2 cup sugar by stirring continuously, and turn off the heat when the milk is reduced to one-third.

-kalakand with condensed milk slices on tray
+kalakand with condensed milk on a silver tray

 How to make Kalakand With Condensed Milk:

-1. How to make the chenna:
+1. Prepare the chenna:

 2. How to make the Kalakand With Condensed Milk:

-slices of kalakand with condensed milk
+kalakand with condensed milk

 Tips: